tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Including a "cookie" extension if one was provided in the HelloRetryRequest.

+- Updating the PSK binder values if the "pre_shared_key" extension was present.

 Because TLS 1.3 forbids renegotiation, if a server receives a ClientHello at any other time, it MUST terminate the connection.